nanotheorygroup/kaldo-examples/density_functional_theory/germanium_dft_d3q/01-2nd_order_DFPT/README.md

 > d3q: https://anharmonic.github.io/d3q/
 > Quantum Espresso (QE): https://www.quantum-espresso.org/

-- Execute the `run-01.sh` script to run all necessary commands to obtain the 2nd order force constants `espresso.ifc2`.
+- Execute the following commands to run all necessary commands to obtain the 2nd order force constants `espresso.ifc2`.
    - Ensure the required input files are in the directory: `pw.in`, `ph.in`, `q2r.in`, `kaldo_q2r.in`, and the `UPF/` pseudopotential folder.

       `pw.x`: Performs self consistent field calculations for Germanium.